Orang Seletar: Modernity

 Seletar houses (left) alongside modern development (right) in Pasir Gudang, Johor.

 Now the Seletar people live in 9 villages along the southern coast of Johor, and some of these villages are pushed farther from the sea.

 Development has reached them at their door step.
 Johor, located on the southern tip of the Malay Peninsula, is a rapidly developing state.
 The development takes place throughout the state, but especially in the coastal region, due to its proximity to Singapore.
 Southern Johor joined the ambitious project of Iskandar Malaysia, launched in 2006.
 The Chinese economic zone of Shenzhen, which is in close contact with Hong Kong, was taken as a model.
 So too, Iskandar Malaysia has to interact closely with Singapore.
 The project is one of the central places in Malaysia's Ninth Development Plan.

-Seven of the nine village villages are located in the Iskandar Malaysia area of Malaysia.
+Seven of the nine villages are located in the Iskandar Malaysia area of Malaysia.
 The new construction not only destroys the mangrove swamps, but is already being adjusted to the villagers' homes.
 People feel that such actions simply force them to flee, but they are nowhere to escape.
 Other developments such as land reclamation in mangrove swamp areas has affected the livelihood of the Seletar villagers in the area, thus forcing them further out into Singapore's clearer waters for fishing.

 The complexity of the situation is also that only two settlement villages, namely Bakar Batu in the Johor Bahru District and Simpang Arang in the Gelang Patah district were partially officially declared as Orang Asli reserves under the Aboriginal peoples Act 1954.
 The rest are living on land owned by the government or private individuals.
 Not having the permanent status of their settlements, at any time, at any time from any village, the Seletar people can be evicted if this is required by the needs of the region's development.